Murals Inc. (office) · Piekstraat 31, Rotterdam · OPEN DURING OFFICE HOURS

 How do we perceive color?
 What associations do we have with colors, and how do they influence our perception of information?
 Can we tell a story and spark imagination through color alone?
 Can colors be as powerful as images or words?

-Nanna's research distinguishes between simply looking at color and consciously seeing color.
+Nanna’s research distinguishes between simply looking at color and consciously seeing color.
 Her vision embraces a holistic approach, where she believes that the study of color should be a collective process encompassing multiple disciplines and perspectives.
-In addition to her autonomous work and artistic research, N. designs interactive workshops that encourage participants to discover and strengthen their own relationship with color.
-She challenges them to see, re-experience, and apply color in their own creations.
+In addition to her autonomous work and artistic research, Nanna designs interactive workshops that encourage participants to discover and strengthen their own relationship with color.
+She challenges them to see, re-experience, and apply color to their own creations.

 Carla Klein, Untiteld, with Lyne Duenk, 180 x 300 cm, 2022